querkmachine/FSFrontEndDocs/concepts/accessibility.md

 ### For users with low vision

-Not all users of screen readers are blind, not all who don't use screen readers aren't.
-The focus here is in contrast, visibility and making sure things can get big.
+Many people with visual impairment do not use screen readers as their eyesight is still good enough for their everyday life.
+They may still have issues with websites that are not designed with vision in mind, however.

+Interfaces can be improved for prople with low vision by making sure there is a suitable size and colour contrast for content.
+Additionally, make sure that the page can be zoomed and that the interface does not break or become obscured because of zooming.

 <div class="grid">
 	<div class="cell">